Just who are the "Buzz" Beurling Scale Modellers?

 Welcome to our page about us.
-Who we are, what our interests are, and various
+Who we are, what our interests are, and

 other things that are too much us to go anywhere else.